Pull up a chair & let me tell you a story ...

 Except, this isn’t just my story.

 I see my experience of “fitting in” and “playing normal” being repeated the world over.
-Women, just like you and me, exhausted and frustrated by the experience of playing pretend.
+Folks just like you and me, exhausted and frustrated by the experience of playing pretend, needlessly buying into societal expectations of how we should show up and move through the world.

-On edge and on the edge, just aching for the same radical encounter of God that I had through that bible weight loss course all those years ago.
-A radical encounter with who God is and who He is calling you to be.
+On edge and on the edge, just aching for the same radical encounter of God that I had all those years ago.
+A radical encounter with who God is and the identity He is calling you into.

 Because when you embrace who God made you to be, Youier, it changes everything.

-Your relationships with your spouse and children, your day to day happiness and joy, what you do for work and in work.
+Your relationships with the people you love, your day to day happiness and joy, what you do for work and in work.
 Everything!

 All it takes is a head shift because you can be Youier right now today.
-You don’t need to “fix” anything, you simply need to be you.
+You simply need to be you, in relationship with your Creator and Greatest Encourager.

-And that’s what Youier is really about - helping you have that radical encounter with the love of God, such that you’ll accept His invitation to step into His story for your life.
+And that’s what Youier is really about - helping you have that radical encounter with the love of God, such that you’ll accept His invitation to step into His story for your life and claim your identity.